Some parts of this page may be machine-translated.

 Case 1: Autonomous Driving

-In autonomous driving and driving assistance, AI identifies oncoming vehicles, pedestrians, signs, and more from the images captured by onboard cameras.
-In addition to the conventional 2D methods using standard images, the utilization of 3D data obtained through a technique called LiDAR (Light Detection And Ranging) is also advancing.
+In autonomous driving and driver assistance, AI identifies oncoming vehicles, pedestrians, traffic signs, and more from in-vehicle camera footage.
+In addition to the 2D method using regular video, the use of 3D data obtained by LiDAR (Light Detection And Ranging) is also progressing.

 Case 3: Medical Support